 Accessories include an all weather cover and an umbrella that can attach to a Phil and Teds stroller if you opt for their travel system or Alpha compatible stroller.

 Back Seat Mirror from Cozy Greens is a great accessory for any parent wanting to keep an eye on baby from the front seat.
-The mirror is attached to a flat base that fits against the front of the headrest and is kept secure by two adjustable straps that fit around the headrest horizontally and vertically.
-The actual mirror has a convex shatter proof surface and is able to pivot and adjust to provide a wider field of view.
-Once adjusted correctly, there is a device to tighten the pivot point so that the mirror won't be accidentally bumped out of position.
+The mirror is attached to a flat base that fits against the front of the headrest and is kept secure by two adjustable straps that fit around the headrest.
+The mirror has a convex shatterproof surface and is able to pivot and adjust to provide a wider field of view.
+Once adjusted, there is a device to tighten the pivot point so that the mirror won't be accidentally bumped out of position.
 One of the few downfalls of this mirror is that it requires an adjustable headrest in order to attach properly.
-Other than that, Amazon users seem to love this accessory and claim that it provides a much clearer reflection than many other back seat mirrors.

 Where to Buy?